IBM/cp4i-deployment-samples/DrivewayDentDeletion/Operators/readme.md

   export FORKED_REPO=https://github.com/IBM/cp4i-deployment-samples.git
   ./cicd-apply-test-pipeline.sh -n $NAMESPACE -r $FORKED_REPO -b $BRANCH
   ```
-- The above script `cicd-apply-test-pipeline.sh` will create a dev and test pipeline in the `<NAMESPACE>` namepsace and will print the route to add to the webhook in the forked github repo.
+- The above script `cicd-apply-test-pipeline.sh` will create a dev and test pipeline in the `<NAMESPACE>` namespace and will print the route to add to the webhook in the forked github repo.
 (This will be the same route as above, but updated to point to a service for the test pipeline in the dev namespace).

   ```
   export NAMESPACE=<NAMESPACE>